-Gerrit Code Review sometimes relies upon a Change-Id line at the bottom of a commit message to uniquely identify a change across all drafts of it.
-By including a unique Change-Id in the commit message, Gerrit can automatically associate a new version of a change back to its original review, even across cherry-picks and rebases.
+Gerrit needs to identify commits that belong to the same review.
+For instance, when a change needs to be modified, a second commit can be uploaded to address the reported issues.
+Gerrit allows attaching those 2 commits to the same change, and relies upon a Change-Id line at the bottom of a commit message to do so.
+With this Change-Id, Gerrit can automatically associate a new version of a change back to its original review, even across cherry-picks and rebases.

 To be picked up by Gerrit, a Change-Id line must be in the footer (last paragraph) of a commit message, and may be mixed together with Signed-off-by, Acked-by, or other such lines.
 For example: